 If You're Really Game-Changers, Change the Game: If the response to the above questions is "How is this my business?", "Why should I be responsible for farmers' transition?", "What do we owe to the animals?", or "The market's invisible hand will be enough," then what makes this space any more socially transformative than any other corporate reboot of a commodified food culture processing animal products?
 What's to stop its businesses meeting their VC investors' demands at the earliest opportunity with a novelty product that sustains and diversifies current farmed animal products rather than pushing for a radical overhaul of how animal protein is grown and delivered?
 There need to be commitments from founders to a triple bottom-line or to educate shareholders to seek a greater return on investment than found on quarterly income sheets.
-And if monitoring these is not the business of the Good Food Institute, New Harvest, or other bodies, then whose responsibility is it?

-Think about the World After Cellular Meat Becomes a Reality: If, as planned by some in the space, a cellular meat experience or product is delivered to consumers within the next four or five years, it may be that the regulatory protocols are in place; the production, manufacturing, and delivery mechanisms are primed to perform their functions at scale; and the people are ready to embrace these new technologies.
+Think about the World After Cellular Meat Becomes a Reality: If, as planned by some in the space, a cellular meat experience or product is delivered to consumers within the next four or five years,420 it may be that the regulatory protocols are in place; the production, manufacturing, and delivery mechanisms are primed to perform their functions at scale; and the people are ready to embrace these new technologies.
 But it seems worth taking the risk, like Yuki Hanyu, of stretching our imaginations to ask "And then what?"
 Perhaps it's in responding to that follow-up question that cellular and plant-based animal products may offer the most compelling and suggestive answers.
 Beyond the Vegan America Project itself, how might other individuals, universities, and other institutions begin this conversation-in a way that honors risk and imagination and ethical frameworks for humans and animals?
 Perhaps faculties engaged in animal studies, the environmental humanities, and social sciences might convene with businesspeople, futurists, and natural scientists to open up new conceptual possibilities and examine or define areas for caution and care?